relevant-ai/RelevantCardsDocumentation/README.md

 **Remark:** As of Relevant 1.0, cards **do not update automatically** when you change the code.
 After making changes to your hosted JSON, you need to delete the current card (tap the "i" button, then REMOVE) and then add it again by shaking the device.

-## The Rel Language
+## The REL Language

-Everything inside the `_LOAD` function must follow the syntax of the Rel language.
-Reserved words/keys for the Rel language are uppercase and preceded by an *underscore* (`_`).
+Everything inside the `_LOAD` function must follow the syntax of the REL language.
+Reserved words/keys for the REL language are uppercase and preceded by an *underscore* (`_`).
 Everything else is what it looks like: a JSON object, array, string, or number.

 ### Variables